JiajieMo/OctaveUNet/README.md

 [notes/retinal-vessel-segmentation-datasets.ipynb](notes/retinal-vessel-segmentation-datasets.ipynb): This notebooks demonstrates the usage of dataset class implemented for the following retinal vessel segmentation datasets: [DRIVE](http://www.isi.uu.nl/Research/Databases/DRIVE/), [CHASEDB1](https://blogs.kingston.ac.uk/retinal/chasedb1/), [STARE](http://cecas.clemson.edu/~ahoover/stare/), and [HRF](https://www5.cs.fau.de/research/data/fundus-images/).

 These implementation of dataset classes in `src/datasets/*` should be able to handle the download and extraction of the compressed source files.
-However, if failed, you can download the dataset source files from their official websites manually and organize the source files in the following directory structure:
+However, if the auto-download processes failed, you can download the dataset source files from their official websites manually and organize the source files in the following directory structure:

 ```ascii
 data